axay15/Image_stitching_from_scratch/README.md

 ### Note:
-You need to remove the panaroma.jpg file from folders to run the code
+* You need to remove the panaroma.jpg file from folders to run the code
+* install opencv-contrib-python as cv::xfeatures2d::SIFT_create has been deprecated in higher versions of opencv

 ### Sample Output